peopledoc/pylogctx/README.md

 # About

-`django_context_logging` is a library for adding some request context to logs.
+`django_context_logging` is a library for adding request context to logs.
 Typical usage is for adding some request_id to all logs in order to make troubleshooting more comfortable.